opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 ### Implementing Multiple Instances

-在声明模块时，我们可以通过在模块的依赖注入配置中传入 `{ multiple: true }` 来让服务的实现变为多例，即每次通过 DI 获取到的服务都是重新初始化出来的实例，实例代码如下：When declaring a module, we can make the implementation of the service multi-instantiated by passing `{ multiple: true }` in the module's dependency injection configuration, i.e. each time the service is obtained through DI is a re-initialized instance, the example code is as follows:
+When declaring a module, we can make the implementation of the service multi-instantiated by passing `{ multiple: true }` in the module's dependency injection configuration.Namely each time the service is obtained through DI is a re-initialized instance, the example code is as follows:

 ```ts
 @Injectable({ multiple: true })